 Why Sudden Limb Drop Occurs

 Portland certified arborists could debate this question at length, as there is no industry-wide consensus.
 Most arborists suspect that it has something to do with humidity levels within the tree.
 Trees absorb water from the soil, and then distribute that water through all tissue—branches, trunk, leaves, limbs, and roots.
 The used moisture must be released somehow, and as it releases it cools the tree.

 Humans release moisture and heat through sweat.
 Dogs “sweat” out of their tongues.
 Trees release water into the atmosphere through evapotranspiration, releasing moisture through their leaves.
 However, calm, hot conditions limit how much moisture trees can release.
 One theory on sudden branch drop holds that high humidity in tree canopies limits evapotranspiration, increasing the moisture content within branches, and eventually leading to limb failure.

-Arborists and scientists continue to study why sudden branch drop happens.
+Arborists and scientists continue to study why sudden branch drop happens to tree limbs.
 It is suspected that sudden branch drop could also be related to:

 - a change in branch movement,

 - tissue shrinkage in the tree limb (due to heat),

 • moisture changes in the air and soil,